 Lentils.
 Coconut milk.
 Curry Powder.
 These make an amazing tasting everyday dahl.
 This isn’t it though!
-Our Mushroom Dahl with Coriander Relish is not some simple and mundane dahl – it’s our very special, loved and cherished winter meal that bursts with flavours and impresses with all the different textures.
+Our Mushroom Dahl with Coriander Relish is not some simple and mundane dahl – it’s our very special, loved and cherished autumn/winter meal that bursts with flavours and impresses with all the different textures.
 Don’t skip the coriander relish – it’s what makes this dish so memorable (Word of Caution: it’s garlicky, and I mean raw garlic garlicky…)

 As an Amazon Associate I earn from qualifying purchases, at no extra cost for you!
 Thank you!

 We have been making this Dahl for years.
 And I’ll be completely honest and say that there is not much authenticity in it when it comes to traditional Indian cuisine.
 We went on holiday to India in 2019 and, having toured both the North and South of the country, we confirmed that Indian food in India is very different from Indian food in the UK.
 Dahl is no exception.
 Every dahl we had in India has been made with different types of lentils and had very thin, but creamy texture.
 Oh, and the spicing was something else – so complex and multilayered and well… very very hot!

 This mushroom dahl is milder tasting (blame Seb!) and has a fresh relish to balance the flavours of curry powder.
 We only use red lentils in this dal, so it’s a thick porridge-like consistency.

 STEP 1: Make the Lentil Dahl

 Start by making the lentil dahl.
 Slice all 3 onions and set half aside for later.
 Get your curry powder and lentils.
 You will also need half a tin of coconut milk.
 I use the rich & creamy kind for this recipe.